Take a seat & grab a spoon.

 Sam Walton loved many things: his family, his country, his business, flying, and people.
 But right up there is also his love of ice cream.
 Butter pecan, to be exact.
 Alice Walton remembers many happy memories of often going for ice cream with her dad, something special the two of them shared.

-Becky Elliot, Sam’s secretary in his later days, recalls Sam calling her up to ask if she’d bring him his beloved sweet-and-creamy butter pecan when he was not feeling his best.
+Becky Elliott, Sam’s secretary in his later days, recalls Sam calling her up to ask if she’d bring him his beloved sweet-and-creamy butter pecan when he was not feeling his best.
 Helen, Sam’s wife, was not thrilled with the idea and would remind Sam that it wasn’t good for him.
 But it made him feel good and likely brought back many fond memories.
 Helen, of course, understood.